samitkapoor/samitkapoor/README.md

 ### Hi there 👋

 - 📛 I am Samit Kapoor
-- 📌 I live in Delhi, India
+- 📌 I live in New Delhi, India
 - 🔭 I’m currently working on Flutter & DSA
 - 🔮 I want to become a full-stack developer
 - ✉️ Contact with me at: samitkapoor77@gmail.com